riverlane/pauli_lcu/README.md

 ```

 and $r_j, s_j$ are the binary expansion coefficients of $r$ and $s$,  according
-to the algorithm presented in "Timothy N. Georges, Bjorn K. Berntson, Christoph Sünderhauf, and Aleksei V. Ivanov, _Fast Pauli Decomposition via the Walsh-Hadamard Transform_ (2024)."
+to the algorithm presented in "Timothy N. Georges, Bjorn K. Berntson, Christoph Sünderhauf, and Aleksei V. Ivanov, _Pauli Decomposition via the Fast Walsh-Hadamard Transform_ (2024)."

 ## Installation